 Length of program varies by school and depends on the total number of courses that are required to complete the degree and the total number of units taken during any academic term.
 This data element is based on full-time study.
-In the selection criteria page, BSN programs are listed in these categories: Less than 12 months (1 year), 13-23 months, and 24 months (2 years) or greater.
-Concomitantly, MSN programs are listed using: Less than 24 months (2 years), 25-30 months, and more than 31 months.
+In the selection criteria page, BSN programs are listed in these categories: Fewer than 12 months (1 year), 13-23 months, and 24 months (2 years) or greater.
+Concomitantly, MSN programs are listed using: Fewer than 24 months (2 years), 25-30 months, and more than 31 months.

 Total Application Fee

 An application fee is the administrative cost to review and process an application when applying to a school and/or program.
 The application process may include fees that are payable to the university, and in some cases to the nursing department.
 We show the total application fee by combining university and department fees, which are also shown when applicable.
 There were some private schools that do not have an application fee and/or provide a fee waiver when the application is completed online.

 Estimated Total Tuition Costs to Complete Program